hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/lastn.md

 # Limitations

+Currently only Elasticsearch versions up to 6.5.4 are supported.

 Search parameters other than those listed above are currently not supported.

 The grouping of Observation resources by `Observation.code` means that the `$lastn` operation will not work in cases where `Observation.code` has more than one coding.